Music for All is committed to full compliance with the copyright laws of the United States.

 How Can I Learn Whether Songs I’m Considering for My Show Have Special Requirements and/or Restrictions?

-Yes.
 You are required by law to obtain permission to arrange or adapt copyrighted material prior to creating the arrangement.
 To accommodate the publishers' processing needs, you should submit your permission requests at least 8 weeks prior to the date by which you plan to start arranging.
 Do not wait until your entire show is finished.
 We encourage you to submit requests for permissions to arrange as early as possible and prior to committing to your show concept and content.
-If you are also planning to participate in Bands of America events or others where your show may be recorded and distributed, we also encourage that you inquire (of the publisher/copyright holder/copyright service provider) whether there may be restrictions or prohibitions on the synchronization (video recording and distribution) of the music you selected and whether the rights’ holder expects unusually high royalties or fees to ensue.
+If you are also planning to participate in Bands of America events or others where your show may be streamed, we also encourage that you inquire (of the publisher/copyright holder/copyright service provider) whether there may be restrictions or prohibitions on the synchronization (video recording and distribution) of the music you selected and whether the rights’ holder expects unusually high royalties or fees to ensue.

 What Constitutes A New Arrangement?